efl9013/sprout-v2/README.md

 ## B Step-by-Step Instructions
 ---
-Our artifact supports the following claims, whose evidence is summarized in Table 1 and 2 of the tool paper.
+Our artifact supports the following claims, evidenced by Table 1 and 2 of the tool paper.
 - Claim 1 (Table 1): Sprout’s optimizations to the muCLP encodings presented in the original theory paper yield a speedup by over two orders of magnitude.
 - Claim 2a (Table 2): Sprout outperforms Session* in terms of *precision*: Sprout correctly classifies the implementability of all benchmarks on which it does not timeout, whereas Session* exhibits an abundance of false negatives.
 - Claim 2b (Table 2): Sprout provides competitive runtime performance: Sprout outperforms Session* on binary protocols, and verifies most multiparty protocols in under 10s, with the exception of 2 timeouts.

 ### Reproducing experiments
-To reproduce Table 1 from the tool paper, perform the following steps:
+To reproduce Table 1 from the paper:
 1. In Sprout’s Docker image, in the directory `/home/opam/sprout/query-generator`, run:
    ```bash
    bash naive_vs_opt.sh